 Another way your new mortgage can influence your access to credit is through your debt to income ratio.
 This isn’t part of your credit score, but it is part of how future lenders analyze your application for credit.
 Basically, your DTI is how much monthly debt payments you owe versus how much money you earn each month.

 Rent isn’t included in your DTI but mortgages are, so the next time you go to apply for a car loan or refinance your mortgage, you’ll have to consider how much overall debt you pay each month compared to your pre-tax earnings.

 Credit Mix and Timely Payments

 This category actually accounts for 10% of your credit score, so having an installment loan like a mortgage helps compared to if you just had revolving credit like credit cards.
-10% may not seem like a lot, but it can help offset some of the damage caused by the negative side of buying a home.
+10% may not seem like a lot, but it can help offset some of the damage caused by the negative side of purchasing a home.